-162 United State (2022).
+United State (2022).
 Journalism Competition and Preservation Act of 2021 S.673-117th Congress (2021-2022).

-information disclosure obligations in the Canadian and Australian approaches could be a triumph worth celebrating, both fall short by adopting vague standards as to what is to be expected.
+Third, while the inclusion of mandatory information disclosure obligations in the Canadian and Australian approaches could be a triumph worth celebrating, both fall short by adopting vague standards as to what is to be expected.
 In the Canadian case, the details on this front are left to the CRTC to work out.
-That the CRTC is already meeting behind closed doors with Google and Facebook to sort out some of the details of legislation that has not even been passed into law yet does not bode well for what is to come.163
+That the CRTC is already meeting behind closed doors with Google and Facebook to sort out some of the details of legislation that has not even been passed into law yet does not bode well for what is to come.
+164

-Fourth, neither of these bills, or others like them such as the Journalism and Competition Preservation Act in the U.S., 164 address the three decades of debt-addled media consolidation described in these pages that has put so many media companies on a shaky economic footing at exactly the time when the Internet was becoming a central fixture in our lives and the media economy.
+Fourth, neither of these bills, or others like them such as the Journalism and Competition Preservation Act in the U.S., address the three decades of debt-addled media consolidation described in these pages that has put so many media companies on a shaky economic footing at exactly the time when the Internet was becoming a central fixture in our lives and the media economy.
 Indeed, many of those companies collapsed in the late 1990s and the first decade of the 2000s as a consequence of such activities, for example, Hollinger and Canwest, while others were unwound (e.g. Bell Globemedia), and yet others continue to this day to struggle with their debt (e.g. Postmedia).

 Finally, and as we have also repeatedly stressed, most analyses and the solutions on offer miss the key part of the story about why legacy media operations have lost advertising revenue.
 That reason is that, just as Google and Facebook were emerging as serious entities, the 2008 financial crisis hit the Canadian and many other economies hard and with enduring effects that hung over much of the next decade.
-As a result, and crucially, advertising spending flatlined (i.e. on a per capita basis and relative to the size of the GDP and network media economy) and even declined on a per capita basis and relative to GDP and the size of the network media economy in inflation-adjusted real dollar terms.165

-We will have more to say about this in the final section of this report.
-For now, the amount of ink spilt on this framing of the issues in a way that pins the blame on Google and Facebook as the primary causes of the existential woes facing media that rely mainly on advertising, especially commercial journalism, ignores the baseline reality that advertising revenue is only a small part of the media economy.
+As a result, and crucially, advertising spending flatlined (i.e. on a per capita basis and relative to the size of the GDP and network media economy) and even declined on a per capita basis and relative to GDP and the size of the network media economy in inflation-adjusted real dollar terms.
+166 ink spilt on this framing of the issues in a way that pins the blame on Google and Facebook as the primary causes of the existential woes facing media that rely mainly on advertising, especially commercial journalism, ignores the baseline reality that advertising revenue is only a small part of the media economy.
 The upshot of this observation is huge, but usually under-appreciated (if recognized at all) for at least three reasons.